 But before I get to my reviews of IKEA’s armchair selections, I should lay out what’s important to me in choosing an armchair.
 You may have a different set of criteria than I do.

-Even when I didn’t particularly like a design or model, I tried to imagine a situation where someone would want to buy it.
+Even when I didn’t like a design or model, I tried to imagine a situation where someone would want to buy it.
 While these are all clearly my own personal opinion, I do realize that I’m not the authority in all things armchairs!

 For me, I’m looking for an armchair for my living room.
 As one of the most-used spaces in my home, my room needs to be comfortable and cozy.
-We have a vintage-meets-rustic-country vibe going on in our living room now, (and it works) and no plan on changing it any time soon.

 Armchair Reviews